voxelmorph/voxelmorph/README.md

 2018-09-15: Added MICCAI2018 support and py3 transition
 2018-05-14: Initial Repository for CVPR version, py2.7

+# Notes
+In our initial papers, we do a certain amount of pre-processing for the brain images we work with, to eliminate sources of variation and be able to compare algorithms on a level playing field.
+In particular, we perform FreeSurfer `recon-all` steps up to skull stripping and affine normalization to Talairach space, and crop the images via `((48, 48), (31, 33), (3, 29))`.
+Note that you likely do not need to perform all of these steps, and indeed VoxelMorph has been used in other work with other data.

 # Contact:
 For and problems or questions please open an issue in github or email us at voxelmorph@mit.edu